We all would like to reduce our tax exposure and minimise risk of an audit by the regulators.

 7. Realise any capital losses and reduce gains

 Neutralise the tax effect of any capital gains you have made during the year by realising any capital losses – that is, sell the asset and lock in the capital loss.
 These need to be genuine transactions to be effective for tax purposes.
-It may be possible to contribute assets with unrealised losses to superannuation in order to do this.

 8. Raise management fees between entities by June 30